trilogy-group/cloudfix-linter/Readme.CDK.md

 # Cloudfix-linter CDK

 ## Additional Pre-requisites for CDK
 1).
 Resources deployed on AWS using CDK for which you would like to see reccomendations.
 2).
 AWS cli installed on the users machine.
 3).
 Ensure that our tool can access your AWS account.
 You can use one of the following options:
     a) Devconnect with [saml2aws](https://github.com/Versent/saml2aws) and mention the profile name in config file.
     b) If the enviroment is configured in your CDK code, log into the account mentioned in environment for CDK code via aws-cli.

     **Note**: Seting and exporting `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN` as enviroment variables is 'not supported'.
+4).
+You must deploy cdk from your CDK project directory, with cdk.json at root level of cdk project.
 ## Using the VS Code [Cloudfix-linter extension](https://open-vsx.trilogy.devspaces.com/extension/devfactory/cloudfix-linter)

 1. Deploy your cdk stacks with `--ouptut .cdkout` added at last of cdk deploy command.
 This creates a .cdkout directory with cdk deploy outputs(manifest.json,tree.json and stack templates etc.)